 Sean Seelinger is a U.S.-trained lawyer based in London and a member of the firm’s government enforcement practice group.
-Sean’s practice focuses on government-initiated and internal investigations of cross-border anti-corruption, anti-money laundering, and trade compliance matters, as well as advising private equity firms regarding risk associated with cross-border transactions.
+Sean’s practice focuses on government-initiated and internal investigations of cross-border anti-corruption, anti-money laundering, and trade compliance matters, as well as advising private equity firms regarding compliance and CFIUS risk associated with cross-border transactions.
 He also regularly advises multinational corporations on corruption, money laundering, and sanctions issues associated with prospective business agreements, and assists companies implement best-practice compliance programs.
-Sean also frequently assists newly acquired non-U.S. portfolio companies of U.S. private equity firms review their business to ensure compliance with applicable OFAC sanctions and make appropriate adjustments to their compliance programs.
+Sean also frequently assists newly acquired non-U.S. portfolio companies of U.S. private equity firms review their business dealings and internal procedures to ensure compliance with applicable OFAC sanctions.

-- Represented international pharmaceutical and medical device manufacturers as well as energy firms in numerous investigations into alleged violations of the Foreign Corrupt Practices Act and the UK Bribery Act.
+- Represented international pharmaceutical and medical device manufacturers as well as global energy firms in numerous investigations into alleged violations of the Foreign Corrupt Practices Act and the UK Bribery Act in Europe, Asia, the Middle East, and Africa.

 - Frequently conducts pre-acquisition anti-corruption, anti-money laundering, and trade compliance due diligence for corporate and private equity clients.